Dundas West station: Connection to Bloor GO station

 Metrolinx began proceedings to expropriate necessary properties for a pedestrian tunnel in September 2017.
 It intended to start construction in 2018, but this was delayed when the ownership of the Crossways changed hands.
 Metrolinx expected property within the Crossways' parking garage necessary for tunnel construction to be transferred to Metrolinx in 2019.
 By August 2023, the contract to construct the pedestrian connection between the two stations was awarded to Kenaidan Contracting.
 Construction began in May 2024.
-The project was delayed while Metrolinx and TTC officials negotiated with the owners of Crossways, and as of 2025, no official opening date for the tunnel had been announced.
+The project was delayed while Metrolinx and TTC officials negotiated with the owners of the Crossways, and as of 2025, no official opening date for the tunnel had been announced.

 In 2011, Metrolinx predicted there would be 2,000 transfers between the two stations by 2031.
 As of 2023, there were approximately 600 daily transfers.